Patagonia Hiking, Kayaking, and Glamping Multisport

-- 2 days/2 nights at a traditional small Estancia Hotel with Old World charm.
+- 2 nights at a traditional Hotel with Old World charm.
 Shared, 2 Explorer Chicks per room.
-Central heating, private bathroom, hairdryer, safe, Wi-Fi connection and views of the garden.
+Central heating, private bathroom, hairdryer, safe, Wi-Fi connection.

 - 2 Nights in a boutique Puerto Natales Hotel.
 Shared 2 Explorer Chicks per room.
 Newly remodeled hotel with on-site plant-based restaurant.
 Rooms equipped with private bathrooms and Wi-Fi.